Loading…

 Learning Objectives

-Discuss QbD and critical to quality factors for data reliability and participant safety in clinical trials including requirements in ICH E6 R3; Understand the importance of change control and risk assessment for data governance and eSystems/ DHTs; Learn from regulatory inspection and compliance case studies from multiple regulators; Identify routine GCP inspection requests.
+Discuss QbD and critical to quality factors for data reliability and participant safety in clinical trials including requirements in ICH E6 R3; Recognize the importance of change control and risk assessment for data governance and eSystems/ DHTs; Identify routine GCP inspection requests.

 Chair